constellation-daq/Constellation/docs/application_development/intro/listing.md

 * `gitlab` or `github`: The satellite information points to a public GitLab or GitHub repository.
 In this case, the `website` parameter should point to the URL of the repository and the `readme` parameter should provide the *relative path* of the README file within the repository.
 If no `readme` parameter is provided, it defaults to `README.md` in the root directory of the repository.
-The information and README from the latest available tag will be used.
+The information and README from the latest available tag will be used. **Only tagged version will be published**, so a repository without a tag will not be included in the satellite library, and every significant change requires a new tag in the satellite repository.
 * `website`: The satellite information is hosted on a website with no version information.
 Here, the `website` parameter should point to the description of the satellite or project, while the `readme` parameter needs to point to the raw Markdown-formatted file, not to a rendered HTML representation.